Planet Local Examples

 UK, The Real Food Store:

-The Real Food Store is the first community-owned grocery store in Exeter, UK The store was initiated in 2009 by Transition Exeter, a grassroots localist initiative affiliated with the global Transition Town movement.
-Given its grassroots beginnings, it’s not surprising that Real Food is much more than your average store: it’s a vibrant hub reconnecting local consumers with local producers, and reweaving the fabric of local interdependence severed in the process of globalization.
+The Real Food Store is the first community-owned grocery store in Exeter, UK – but it’s so much more than your average grocery: it’s a vibrant hub reconnecting local consumers with local producers, and reweaving the fabric of local interdependence severed in the process of globalization.
 Read more

 USA, Food Forward:

-Food Forward connects produce that would normally go to waste with the people who need it most.
-Working throughout the Los Angeles, California area, Food Forward “rescues” 300,000 pounds of food per week; through their many diverse partners, over 100,000 people per month gain access to fresh, high-quality food that would otherwise have gone to waste.
+Food Forward connects quality produce that would normally be thrown away with the people who need it most.
+Working throughout the Los Angeles, California area, Food Forward “rescues” 300,000 pounds of food per week from fruit trees and farmers markets.
+Through their many diverse partners, over 100,000 people per month (many of them with limited access to produce) are able to take home fresh, high-quality food that would otherwise have gone to waste.
 Read more

 USA, LA Compost: